-For reasons of safety and the scheduling of vessel traffic, it is important that vessels report their location at the actual established calling-in point, and that vessels report to the nearest Traffic Control Centre prior to departure from Ports and/or Anchorages.
+For reasons of safety and the scheduling of vessel traffic, it is important that vessels report their location to the appropriate Traffic Control Centre when at the actual established calling-in point, and prior to departure from a Port or Anchorage.

-7. DROPPING ANCHOR - LOCK APPROACHES
+8. DROPPING ANCHOR - LOCK APPROACHES